-This wedding dress of parachute silk features a cathedral length lace trimmed train, rhinestone trim along the neck, and orange blossoms in the gathers of the skirt.
+This wedding dress of parachute nylon features a cathedral-length lace-trimmed train, rhinestone trim along the neck, and orange blossoms in the gathers of the skirt.
 The front of the skirt is gathered in three places to reveal a ruffled hoop underskirt.
-It accompanies garter belt 146430.1, bouquet 146430.2, purse 146430.3, headpiece 146430.4 and veils 146430.5 and 146430.6.
+It also has a silk slip.
+This wedding dress is accompanied by garter belt 146430.1, bouquet 146430.2, purse 146430.3, headpiece 146430.4, and veils 146430.5 and 146430.6.

 Current Location Status: